 (10) Sub-acute detoxification as defined in rule 5122-29-37 of the Administrative Code; or,

-(1) A probationary certificate, which shall replace a full certificate during the term of probation, and which shall expire within one hundred twenty days of the date of issuance, to be used when:
+(1) A conditional certificate, which shall replace a full certificate during the term of probation, and which shall expire within one hundred twenty days of the date of issuance, to be used when:

-(a) Serious deficiencies are found during the department's determination of an agency's compliance with the certification standards; or
+(a) Serious deficiencies are found during the department's determination of a provider's compliance with the certification standards; or

 (2) An interim certificate, which shall expire within ninety days after the date of issuance, to be used for emergency certification purposes or administrative reasons as determined by the department.

-(ii) Receipt of an acceptable plan of correction, as determined by ODMH, for an initial or renewal certification; or.
+(b) Receipt of an acceptable plan of correction, as determined by the department.

-(B) A probationary, interim and full certificate is renewable, except that an interim certificate may be renewed only twice.
+(C) A conditional, interim and full certificate is renewable, except that an interim certificate may be renewed only twice.

-(C) The certificate shall be site specific to each service and is not transferable to any other agency, agency site, building, corporation, or other entity.
+(F) A certificate is not transferable to any other location, provider site, building, corporation or other entity.